northmule/buy-one-click-woocommerce/readme.txt

 == Changelog ==
+= 2.1.2 =
+* The order number for yandex.metrica is taken from WooCommerce
+* Old code removed
+* The full price is calculated using WooCommerce mechanisms without saving the order.
+This bug led to the creation of duplicates in CRM systems due to the occurrence of events in WooCommerce
-= 2.1.1 =
+* Solved the problem with creating two orders in WooCommerce = 2.1.1 =
 * The value for the e-commerce option that corrects the button error = 2.1.0 =